Geoffrey V of Anjou

-Geoffrey V (24 August 1113 – 7 September 1151), called the Fair (le Bel), Plantagenet, and of Anjou, was the count of Anjou and Maine by inheritance from 1129, and also duke of Normandy by his marriage claim and conquest, from 1144.
+Geoffrey V (24 August 1113 – 7 September 1151), called the Fair (le Bel) or Plantagenet, was the count of Anjou and Maine by inheritance from 1129, and also duke of Normandy by his marriage claim and conquest, from 1144.

 Geoffrey married Empress Matilda, daughter of Henry I, king of England and duke of Normandy.
 Geoffrey and Matilda's marriage led, through their son Henry II, to the 300-year long reign of the Plantagenet dynasty in England.
 Although it was never his family name or last name, "Plantagenet" was taken for the dynasty from Geoffrey's epithet, long after his death.
 Geoffrey's ancestral domain of Anjou in north central France gives rise to the name Angevin, and what modern historians name as the Angevin Empire in the 12th century.

 Early life

 Geoffrey was the elder son of Fulk V of Anjou and Ermengarde of Maine.
 The chronicler John of Marmoutier described Geoffrey as handsome, red haired, jovial, and a great warrior.
 King Henry I of England, having heard reports on Geoffrey's talents and prowess, sent legates to Anjou to negotiate a marriage between his 25-year-old daughter Matilda and Geoffrey.
-Consent was obtained from both parties, and on 10 June 1128 King Henry, who was also the duke of Normandy, knighted the 15-year-old Geoffrey in preparation for the wedding.
-Geoffrey of Anjou perhaps received the nickname (much later used for the royal dynasty that resulted from this marriage) from the yellow sprig of broom blossom (genêt is the French name for the planta genista, or broom shrub) he wore in his hat.
+Consent was obtained from both parties, and on 10 June 1128 King Henry I, who was also the duke of Normandy, knighted the 15-year-old Geoffrey in preparation for the wedding.
+Geoffrey of Anjou perhaps received the nickname Plantagenet (much later used for the royal dynasty that resulted from this marriage) from the yellow sprig of broom blossom (genêt is the French name for the planta genista, or broom shrub) he wore in his hat.